ptt0304/fpt_assignment/cassandra/README.md

 # Apache Cassandra Helm Chart

-A production-ready Helm chart for deploying Apache Cassandra on Kubernetes with StatefulSet support.
+A testing-only Helm chart for deploying Apache Cassandra on Kubernetes with StatefulSet support.

 ## Overview